For cPanel & WHM 11.40

 Default Email Account

-Use this interface to access your default email address.
-The system creates this unique email account when your hosting provider creates your cPanel account.
-The account's username and password are identical to your cPanel account name and password.
+Your default email address is listed under the Default Email Account heading.
+This special email account is set up when your web host creates your cPanel account.
+The account's username and password are the same as your cPanel account name and password.

-- You can send, view, or delete mail on this account.
-To do this through webmail, click Access Webmail and select your desired webmail application.
-You can also click Manage Disk Usage to recover disk space.
-A new interface will appear.
+You can check and delete the mail that this account receives.
+To do this via webmail, click Access Webmail and select your desired webmail application.

-domain.com represents your main domain.
+account represents your account user name.
 You cannot rename, delete, or place a quota on the default account.
-We recommend that you create a separate email account for daily use.
+For these reasons, we recommend that you create a separate email account for daily use.

-The system also uses this address as the default From and Reply-to address on outgoing email that your account's PHP scripts send.
+This address is also the default From and Reply-to address of outgoing messages sent by your account's PHP scripts.